IEQmax/AWSKinesisStreams/README.md

 Note, every shard iterator, returned by *getShardIterator()* or *getRecords()* method, expires five minutes after it is returned.
 Your application should call the next *getRecords()* method with the iterator before it expires, otherwise the call will fail and your code should obtain a new iterator using *getShardIterator()* method.

 If your application needs to read all records from the stream it should read them from all the shards of the stream.
 The library allows to obtain shard iterators for different shards of the same stream and process the reading from the shards in parallel.
-The list of shards is changed when shards are merged or splitted.
+The list of shards is changed when the shards are merged or split.
 The application may check the latest list of the shards by calling *getShards()* method periodically, but it should be enough to make this check only when *getRecords()* method returns `null` as *nextOptions* for any of the shards.
 Note, a shard ID never disappears from the list, only new IDs may appear.

+Before creating an AWSKinesisStreams.Consumer instance your code should know which type of data it is going to receive - binary data (a Squirrel blob) or a [JSON-compatible type](#json-compatible-type) of data.
+This choice is specified in the AWSKinesisStreams.Consumer constructor and can not be changed after that.
+In a complex case your application can specify the data as a blob and parse it to a specific or custom type by itself.

 #### AWS_KINESIS_STREAMS_SHARD_ITERATOR_TYPE Enum